 This picture is of me driving to the high school for the second time before 8:30 AM with a piece of bread and butter on the hood of my car.
 I'm not sure how breakfast became attached to the car.
 In our defense, it is Monday.

 It was cloudy and sad.
 The road was gray and the sky was gray and the air was gray.
 Both girls had forgotten something they needed.
 I had five hours sleep the night before.
 Five hours of sleep and two cups of coffee does not equal eight hours of sleep with one cup of coffee.
-(Can someone solve the equation 5hrs sleep + x = 8 hrs sleep ?)
+(Can someone solve the equation 5hrs sleep + x = 8 hrs sleep where x is not equal to 3 hours of sleep?)

 Before I found a place to stop the bread and butter had flung itself into the wide world to seek its fortune; it was probably eaten by a crow.
 There’s a reason no one writes stories from the point of view of a slice of bread and butter.
 It’s too horrible and sad…but my lack of sleep combined with excessive amounts of coffee has caused me to digress…